Data Center Management

 In and Out of Band Access using Serial Console Servers

 Running an effective IT infrastructure today often depends on accessing, monitoring, and managing IT equipment remotely.
 Although some equipment may be installed in the data centre, the need to support remote offices, factory floors or other unattended locations, is also important.

 While specialist management software can be used for in-band remote monitoring, some tasks may seemingly be impossible unless the equipment can be physically accessed.
-Many devices have a serial port for making configuration changes or uploading new firmware.
-However, visiting remote equipment cabinets with a serial cable and laptop is a time-consuming and expensive task.
+Many devices have a serial or USB port for making configuration changes or uploading new firmware.
+However, visiting remote equipment cabinets with the correct console cable and laptop is a time-consuming and expensive task.

 Perle Console Servers provide reliable out of band access to servers, switches, routers and PDUs while using less power and less rack space.

 BAA use Console Servers to access Cisco devices in their Data Centres at London’s Heathrow Airport

 Secure remote access to Cisco routers and switches with Serial Console Servers